This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License. Joan M. Barnes.

 On January 15, 1872, Melinda Nason Holt died in Canaan, Maine at the age of 56.
 Two years later, Dexter married Lydia Tuttle, the widow of Reuben Tuttle and mother of four.
 Dexter was 58 when they married and Lydia was 47.
 By the 1880 US Federal census they were the only occupants of the household.

-In 1870 and 1880, Maine's farms were part of the Agriculture census.
+In 1870 and 1880, Maine's farms were part of the US Federal Agriculture census.
 Dexter Holt's farm can be found in that census data.
 His farm was comparatively much smaller than others.
 He had 8 acres of tilled land and 5 acres of woodland.
 His farm produced barley, oats, and potatoes.
 In 1870, they churned 100 lbs of butter and in 1880, they churned 266 lbs of butter.
-If you would like to see how his farm compared from 1870 to 1880 and against other relatives, I am currently writing about the farming in the Canaan, Maine area and hope to have the story of the land of milk and honey soon.

 Rufus Sherman Holt's place in the Holt Family story convey's both success and tragedy.
 Rufus is the eldest son of Alva Dexter and Melinda Holt.
 He is named after his father's youngest brother, who only lived five years.
 It is likely that Rufus spent his youth attending school and laboring on his father's small farm.
 Or perhaps he worked on the farms of neighbors or relatives.